 - Gifts can be made to charities without disclosing your name.

-CNCF and its board of directors will accept distribution recommendations that further the work of and are consistent with CNCF charitable purposes, and are made to qualified donees as that term is defined in the Income Tax Act (Canada).
+CNCF and its board of directors will accept distribution recommendations that further the work of and are consistent with CNCF charitable purposes, and are made to qualified donees as defined in the Income Tax Act (Canada).

 CNCF and its Board of Directors will not accept distribution recommendations that contravene Biblical direction, would directly or indirectly benefit the client or his/her immediate family or any other person who has contributed to the Fund, as defined by the Income Tax Act, and does not meet the minimum distribution requirement of $250.